JustSift/ReSift/README.md

 # ReSift

 A Work-in-progress.
-This will be the home of the open source version of Resift.
+This will be the home of the open source version of ReSift.

 There are no released versions yet.